 That the latter can be a causal factor in the occurrence of state sponsored violence – including genocide, as in the case of Nazi Germany – needs to be seen in the context of the herd instinct being alive and well and continuing to thrive among our species, particularly in the religious and political spheres.
-Defined once by Nietzsche as ” the obedience of the individual to the mass, blindly and without reflection”, so long as this primitive and animalistic feature of the human race remains a threat on the horizon, we will remain vulnerable to mass violence on any scale, including war.
+Defined once by Nietzsche as ” the obedience of the individual to the mass, blindly and without reflection”, so long as this primitive and animalistic feature of the human race remains a threat on the horizon, we will be vulnerable to mass violence on any scale.

 For instance, if you ever wondered how previous mass-violence events were initiated such as the wave of anti-Jewish savagery and destruction that broke out across Germany on the night of November 8, 1938 – and known as the Kristallnacht, or the Night of Broken Glass – you only have to watch the massive and adoring crowds at various Trump rallies and their absolute delight in chanting “Lock Her Up” to understand how the herd mind can be manipulated and potentially motivated to commit a heinous act.
 With communication skills barely above basic grunting, and employing a simple vocabulary largely limited to hollow phraseology such as “it’s gonna be great, it’s gonna be fantastic!”, a large anti-intellectual crowd – after being told what they want to hear, e.g., how wonderful they are – can be made to focus on a illusionary enemy who is made out to be standing in the way of their promised utopia, and conceivably set afoot from there.